mpapierski/render/README.md

 There, get(&row::id) knows the current scope which - in this case - each row instance.

 	std::list<row> rows;
-	std::list<cols> cols;
+	std::list<col> cols;
+	// …
 	each(rows, get(&row::y) + each(cols, get(&col::x)) + "</br>");

 Now get(&row::y) knows about its row instances which are present in this scope.
-Nested generator expression each(cols, …) does not know about its inner scope therefore it will not compile.
+Nested generator expression each(cols, …) has no problem with evaluation of &row::y which is in its scope.

+Remember that nesting several generator expressions with the containers of the same value_type can be problematic:

+	std::list<dummy> list1, list2, list3, list4;
+	// …
+	each(list1,
+		each(list2,
+			each(list3,
+				each(list4, get(&dummy::value)))))

+In this example &dummy::value obtains dummy instance from the top of scope stack - that is elements from list4.

 #### Generator